How we collect, store, protect and use your information.

 - You have the right for your information not to be subject to automated decision making.
 We do not make decisions about you using automated methods.

 We will not use your personal information for marketing purposes if you have indicated that you do not wish to be contacted.
-We will retain your details on a suppression list to help ensure that we do not continue to contact you for marketing purposes.
+We will retain your details on a suppression list to help ensure that we do not continue to contact you.
 However, with your consent we may still contact you for administrative purposes.

 Protecting your information

 We have procedures in place to protect the security of your personal information.
-Your paper records will be stored securely in locked cabinets.
-Information about you that we hold electronically will be stored on encrypted computers or in the Cloud.
-Information may be stored but not processed outside of the European area and GDPR will be adhered to.
+Your paper records may be stored securely in locked cabinets or your data may be held electronically.
 Any information containing personal information that is required by our funders and commissioners is transferred to them electronically by internet network connections.

 We limit access to your personal information to those employees and volunteers who have a business need to know.
 They are subject to a duty of confidentiality.
 We offer training and provide guidance for staff and volunteers to help them understand their obligations under the data protection regulations.